-Europe of course has no common language besides English, while many people do speak the English language as it is taught in most schools there is no substitute for being able to communicate in the local tongue.
-Arguably of course a traveller will garner much respect from being able to converse in German, Italian or French, particularly if you herald from the UK.
+Europe, of course, has no common language besides English.
+While many people do speak the English language as it is taught in most schools, there is no substitute for being able to communicate in the local tongue.
+Arguably, of course, a traveler will garner much respect from being able to converse in a different language.
+Like in German, Italian or French, particularly if you herald from the UK.
 The English are not renowned for their ability to converse in other languages after all.

-Understanding strange languages shows that as a traveller you have taken the time to learn common phrases, many locals are likely to extend extra appreciation.
-Language after all is a powerful but simple ally.
-Of course travellers must ensure that basic communication does not get lost in translation.
-Therefore when travelling across Europe it is always a good idea to take a guide or phrase book to help you get across the more awkward phrases and questions.
+Understanding strange languages show that as a traveler, you took the time to learn common phrases.
+Many locals are likely to extend extra appreciation.
+Language, after all, is a powerful but simple ally.
+Of course, travelers must ensure that basic communication does not get lost in translation.
+Therefore when traveling across Europe, it is always a good idea to take a guide or phrase book.
+Having one can help you get across the more awkward phrases and questions.